Police in Kenya open fire on activists protesting new taxes. At least 12 people are wounded

 Western envoys from 13 countries on Tuesday issued a joint statement calling for dialogue and expressed concern over the loss of lives and destruction of property.

-Associated Press writer Cara Anna and photographer Brian Inganga in Nairobi, Kenya, contributed.
+Associated Press writer Cara Anna and photographer Brian Inganga contributed to this report.

 Credit: AP